sandmann134/nhl_player_shots/README.md

 repository.
 This repository is posted to show script structure and execution workflow.
 If you would like to discuss the details of the modelling, please contact me directly.

-Several plots can be found in the 'plots' folder.
-These show the relative performance of a number of different statistical models which were developed as part of the testing process.
-Each model is a different combination of 1) statistical model type, 2) different weightings towards recency, 3) different adjustments based on the opponents average shots against (relative to league average), among other smaller factors.
-These plots show daily bankroll if one were to start with $100 on day one of the 2024/25 NHL season, and place bets based on each models output and using a fraction of a Kelly criteria for bet size.
-The plots are updated up until start of the NHL break for 4-Nations.
+The performance of several models can be found in 'tested_models_plot.png'.
+This fig. shows the relative performance of a number of statistical models with different recency weightings which were developed as part of the testing process.
+Tests of several other factors also exist, with each model adding or combining different:
+1) statistical model type, 2) different weightings towards recency, 3) different adjustments based on the opponents' average shots against (relative to league average), among other smaller factors.
+The included plot shows daily bankroll if one were to start with $100 on day one of the 2024/25 NHL season, and place bets based on each models output and using a fraction of a Kelly criteria for bet size.
+The plot is updated until start of the NHL break for 4-Nations.